Ruth536/Portfolio/README.md

 Web page created using IDE Visual Studio Code 2022.
 Programming languages like HTML, CSS, Boostrap, JavaScript are the basic component of this app.
-Node.js used to return the HTML contents from the web server.
+Node.js, a standalone programming language executes outside of the web browser.
+It adds functionality with modules to acces computer resources and it is used to return the HTML contents from the web server.
+Programs may execute on both the client and server computers.
 Install the web application framework for Node.js, external packages included Express,.public, fs package, bodyParser which will return the static HTML files.